RudieKat/oldie/constants.md

   .op_sav 0x8000
   .op_jcz 0xC000
 </code></pre>
 <p>Many of these will make little sense until later but a few are important early on.
-The ones that are called op_nand etc are the opcodes.
+The ones that are called <code>op_nand</code> etc are the opcodes.
 We can use them to write something very important which is self modifying code.
-The .opmask and .addmask are involved in similar operations.
-And soon enoough you will become familiar with the importance of neg_one.<br>
+The .<code>opmask</code> and .<code>addmask</code> are involved in similar operations.
+And soon enough you will become familiar with the importance of neg_one.
 So there are our constants to begin with.
-Now. let’s move on to our next little chapter.</p>
+Now. let’s move on to our next little chapter where we go back to <a href="/oldie/arithmetic.html">math class.</a></p>